-As I mentioned in the beginning, there are small deviations in case of a bad weather.
-I would probably skip sun glasses and put on light lenses for low visibility conditions.
+As mentioned in the beginning, there are small deviations in case of a bad weather.
+We would probably skip sun glasses and put on light lenses for low visibility conditions.
 Moreover, extra clothes, especially if it is very humid.
 Dry clothes are essential to keep you warm.

 All the above isn’t mandatory equipment with few exceptions like avalanche equipment, first aid kit, etc. Over time, you will figure out what is best for you, what equipment you need and so on.
 The more you are up in the mountains, the more experiences you will get.
 And with experiences it gets a little bit easier.
 You check the forecast and you know what to take on a day of skiing.